ctrlallorg/CTRLall/src/word/formatting-text.md

     <tr>
       <td>Sort</td>
       <td>
-        Sort is useful to order text in different ways in lists and tables: alphabetically A-Z, reverse alphabetically Z-A, by number, yy date, ascending/descending, and multiple levels of sorting orders.
+        Sort is useful to order text in different ways in lists and tables: alphabetically A-Z, reverse alphabetically Z-A, by number, by date, ascending/descending, and multiple levels of sorting orders.
       </td>
     </tr>
     <tr>